 - Ensure the host has a working route to conductor by inspecting the route table.
 For example the following host has a default route via the

-- Verify that the minion is successfully opening connections to the master on TCP port 4505 and 4506.
+- Verify that the minion is successfully opening connections to the salt-master on TCP port 4505 and 4506.
 For example, you can use the

 ssLinux utility to look for active sockets:

 Connections on TCP port 4506 are transient, and only exist when the minion needs to report information back to the salt-master.
 Seeing a none, or a varying number of connections being opened on TCP port 4506 is normal.

 - If you suspect network issues are impacting the minion's ability to function, you can further diagnose by verifying packets are flowing as expected on the wire using

 salt-minion does not appear to be attempting connections to salt-master, or has healthy connections to conductor but continues to have persistent errors, you can try restarting